 My name is Sasha Perskie.
-I created Play It Forward to bring music education to children who want to learn music but whose families can't afford the high cost of instruments and lessons.
+I created Play It Forward to bring music education to children who want to learn music but may not be able to afford the high cost of instruments and lessons.

-I've been lucky enough to receive an education in music.
+I've been fortunate enough to receive an education in music.
 I’m a classically-trained pianist, a singer-songwriter on the guitar, and an a cappella singer.
 You can learn more about me at sashaperskiemusic.com.

 I'm also now a music teacher myself.
 I work as an instructor at the Lakehouse Music Academy, a 600-student music school based in Asbury Park, NJ, and I founded Harmony Music Instruction, teaching private classes in piano and guitar.

-But with Play It Forward, I'm able to reach children who otherwise would not have the chance to learn.
+But with Play It Forward, I'm able to reach children who otherwise may not have the chance to learn.

 I got the idea for Play It Forward in 2022, when I started at Red Bank Regional High School as a piano major in the school's Visual & Performing Arts Academy (VPA).

 The VPA is a selective program, as students must pass an audition process to be accepted as music majors.
-Unfortunately, many students in the RBR community come from low-income families and did not grow up with access to a music education, which can be expensive.
+Unfortunately, many students in our community come from lower-income families and do not grow up with access to a music education, which can be expensive.

-I knew that the school wanted to make sure that all of its students had access all to all of its educational programs, so I proposed an idea.
+I knew that our school wanted to make sure that all of its students had access all to all of its educational programs, so I proposed an idea.

 Why not have the music majors in the VPA volunteer as teachers for the community's middle schoolers?